Effective August 14, 2020

 The College is committed to treating all individuals with dignity, care, and respect.
 All Amherst College community members affected by Title IX Prohibited Conduct have access to support resources through the College.
 The College encourages Amherst community members to seek the support of campus and community resources.
 The College can provide guidance about College policy and assist persons in obtaining information about available resources.
 Individuals are encouraged to use all available resources, regardless of whether an incident occurred recently or in the past.

-All reports are reviewed by the College’s Title IX Team.
+All reports are reviewed by the College’s Civil Rights Review Team.
 This interdepartmental team, led by the Title IX Coordinator, oversees this policy.
-Members of the Title IX Team include the Title IX Coordinator, Deputy Title IX Coordinator(s) for students, representatives from the Office of Students Affairs, the Amherst College Police Department, and others as may be necessary.
+Members of the Civil Rights Review Team include the Title IX Coordinator, Deputy Title IX Coordinator(s) for students, representatives from the Office of Students Affairs, the Amherst College Police Department, and others as may be necessary.

-The Title IX Team also oversees the resolution of reported Title IX Prohibited Conduct through the College’s Title IX Grievance Process.
+The Civil Rights Review Team also oversees the resolution of reported Title IX Prohibited Conduct through the College’s Title IX Grievance Process.

 Application and Scope of Policy